 The single biggest advantage of owning a trailerable sailboat is the freedom it gives you to sail anywhere that you can tow it.
 Having a solid, reliable trailer to get you there makes trailer-sailing easier and more relaxing.

-The trailer should tow straight and still behind your tow vehicle and not “fish tail.”
+The trailer should tow straight and steady behind your tow vehicle and not “fish tail.”
 For that, you need 5%-10% of the gross trailer weight on your hitch.
 Less than that, and the trailer could become uncontrollable at highway speeds.

 Road test any sailboat/trailer combination that you’re considering buying just as you would a car.
 The location of the bunks, winch stand, or axle in relation to the sailboat might need to be adjusted to achieve the best balance.